 Amen advises that anyone will feel sharper and more in focus overall without it altogether.
 Plus, you will not ever have the killer coffee breath and have to keep a tin of Altoids close by.

 Be aware of sneaky other sources of caffeine besides coffee.
-For example, a 12 oz Coke Classic has 35 mg of caffeine, a 12 oz Mountain Dew has 54 mg, 20 oz of Lipton Iced Tea has 50 mg, an 8.4 oz Red Bull has 84 mg and a Starbucks Grande coffee has a whopping 330 mg of caffeine. (http://www.energyfiend.com/the-caffeine-database) It is also found in many foods.
+For example, a 12 oz Coke Classic has 35 mg of caffeine, a 12 oz Mountain Dew has 54 mg, 20 oz of Lipton Iced Tea has 50 mg, an 8.4 oz Red Bull has 84 mg and a Starbucks Grande coffee has a whopping 330 mg of caffeine.
+Check out this website to find the caffeine content in many items.
+It’s also found in many foods.
 Read the labels!

 I used to drink coffee all day long years ago.
-No wonder I was anxious and jumpy.
-Now, I do not even drink a cup every day.
-I am finding, though, as the mornings get chillier, I want a hot, steaming mug.
-Mmmmm….
+No wonder I was so anxious and jumpy.
+Now, I limit my consumption to in the morning mostly.

 image source: https://www.flickr.com/photos/davharuk/Share this article!